TheRealKCFan20/BonziWORLD/README.md

 <pre><span><code>Check out this <a href="https://www.youtube.com/watch?v=krcYPrjIDzU" alt="Tutorial" title="Tutorial">tutorial</a> below.
 </code></span></pre>

-### Deploy GitHub Project on Render
-You can deploy this project on Render (https://render.com) for automatic builds and hosted runtime.
-The steps below guide you through a simple Web Service deployment that builds the client and runs the Node server.

-1. Create a Render account and connect your GitHub account.
-2. In Render, click New -> Web Service and select the `felipeangeloben-create/BonziWORLD` repository (choose the branch you want to deploy).
-3. Configure the service:
-   - Environment: Node
-   - Build Command:
-     ```bash
-     # from the repository root, build the client and install server deps
-     bash -lc "cd src && npm install && npx grunt build_www && cd ../server && npm install"
-     ```
-   - Start Command:
-     ```bash
-     node server/index.js
-     ```
-   - Instance Type / Plan: choose according to your traffic needs (Free tier available on Render).
-4. Environment variables (optional): If your server expects any secrets or environment variables (e.g. session secrets, API keys), add them under Environment in Render.
-5. Port handling: Render provides a PORT environment variable for web services.
-Ensure `server/index.js` uses `process.env.PORT || 3000` when binding the HTTP server.
-If it does not, update the server code to read `process.env.PORT` so Render can route traffic properly.
-6. Deploy: click Create Web Service.
-Render will run the build command and start the service.
-Subsequent pushes to the selected branch will trigger automatic deploys.

-Notes:
-- The build command above uses `npx grunt` so you don't need a global Grunt CLI install on Render.
-If your repo defines npm scripts to build the client or start the server, you can replace the Build/Start commands with those scripts.
-- If you need HTTPS, custom domains, or background workers, Render provides those features in the service settings.

 After this, BonziWORLD will be accessible on port 3000. (http://localhost:3000/)

 ## Disclaimer